RunjieZhao-tech/TeslaChallenge/README.md

 Do not use libraries outside of the C++ Standard Library.

 Feel free to add a README explaining your solution.
 If your solution includes additional cpp files include the appropriate compiler string in your README as well.

+Runjie Zhao's Solution: In this problem, we first need to access csv file and retrieve the data from it.
+Then, we use the latitude/longitude distance formula to calculate the distance between two points.
+Then, we consider each place as a vertex and there is an edge between two vertices if and only if the distance between those two edges is less than 320.
+In that case, we can consider the distance between two vertices as the weights.
+Then, we can use Dijkstra's algorithm to calculate the shortest path from the source node to our destination node.
+Since the weight of each edge is not an integer, we are unable to use Dial's algorithm which is more efficient.